hacdias/hacdias.com/content/categories/writings/_index.md

 slug: writings
 ---

 ✏️ These are my longer-form posts.
+Visit the [archive](/writings/archive/) for an yearly view.
 {.box}